dataviz-gc/intro-dataviz-summer18/tableau/2018-06-05_Data_Joins_Tableau_Tutorial.md

-# Joining Multiple Tables in Tableau
+# Joining Tables in Tableau
 Tableau Tutorial Cheatsheet | Tuesday, June 5, 2018

 ### Goals

 - Understand the basic reasoning behind relational databases
-- Identify the differences between a inner, left, right, and outer join
+- Identify the differences between a inner, left, right, and full outer joins
 - Build a dataset by joining several tables in Tableau
+- Build a dataset by joining two tables on multiple variables

 ### What Are Joins?
 Joins let us connect separate tables of data that share a common variable.
 We often store data in smaller, separate tables that just contain information about one topic.
 This makes the data much easier to maintain.
 The table might only contain a few variables, but if it shares a piece of information with another smaller table, like a data, ID, or location, we can connect multiple tables to create a more robust dataset by establishing a join on that shared variable.